-6. Post-modelling adjustments for photovoltaic solar generation (PV), energy efficiency improvements (EE) and block loads and transfers
+5. Post-modelling adjustments for photovoltaic solar generation (PV), energy efficiency improvements (EE) and block loads and transfers

 - Under the original methodology, AEMO determined the PV forecast at the CP level as a pro-rata allocation of the NEFR system level PV estimate based on the residential customers per CP.
 A limitation of this approach is that it implicitly assumes that all CPs have the same time of MD as the system (coincident) MD. - Under the revised methodology, AEMO estimates the change in MD at the half hourly level with/without PV output for each CP.
 This requires pairing half hourly demand with half hourly PV traces.
-It is a more data intensive approach to accurately estimate PV output at the half hourly level, but the approach captures the effect of PV output on possibly changing the time of MD for each CP, and it also allows for different times of MD for each CP. - For the Qld forecasts, AEMO has further improved the solar PV traces used for these adjustments.
-Previously, the same average solar trace was used for all CPs; but for the Qld CPs, customised PV traces were used for each CP which recognises differences in location and solar irradiation by time of day.

-7. Reconciliation of CP maximum demand forecasts to system maximum demand forecasts
+It is a more data intensive approach to accurately estimate PV output at the half hourly level, but the approach captures the effect of PV output on possibly changing the time of MD for each CP, and it also allows for different times of MD for each CP. - AEMO has further improved the solar PV traces used for these adjustments.
+Originally, the same average solar trace was used for all CPs.
+For the previous QLD CPs - and also applied for these 2015 VIC CP forecasts - customised PV traces were used for each CP which recognises differences in location and solar irradiation by time of day. - 6.
+Reconciliation of CP maximum demand forecasts to system maximum demand forecasts - Frontier did not review AEMO's reconciliation for the Vic 2015 forecasts.